moogster11/CV/projectmantoolkit.md

 <br>- support the live running of the service (monitoring, fixing things when they break, responding to users)</br>
 </div>

-**Discovery**
+##Discovery

 During the discovery phase you’ll need a team with the skills to:

-- research and understand the user need for your proposed service
+<div class="callout callout--info">- research and understand the user need for your proposed service
 - be aware of other services that exist and their development plans
-- start planning what your initial prototypes will explore
+- start planning what your initial prototypes will explore</div>

 This means you should have the following roles: